wappsify/react-static-plugin-csp-meta-tags/README.md

 Set to true to overwrite a, for whatever reason, already existing CSP meta tag.

+### `hashExternal: boolean`

+Default value: `false`

+Set to true to create hashes not just for inline script tags, but for external script files as well.

 ### `hashingMethod: 'sha256' | 'sha384' | 'sha512'`

 Default value: `sha256`